kenneth2-3/battle-logic-game/README.md

 You can easily **customize** the game:

-- Change ship sizes in game.py inside start_game().
+- Change grid sizes in game.py inside start_game().

 - Modify the board display in board.py.